CPMpy/cpmpy/docs/overview.md

   M,O,N,E,Y = [1, 0, 6, 5, 2]
 ```

-But this is just a toy example.
-In the following we are going to consider more difficult problems and real-world applications.
+In the [next](https://github.com/tias/cppy/blob/master/docs/explaining_smm.md), we are going to look in detail this example.
+But first you may want to look some references for a global overview of Constraint Programming.

 ## References